Oliver-RC/DjangoBookings/README.md

 ## Wireframe
  - Following the initial user stories, design and features.
 I mocked up the wireframe of the site to incorporate all must have pages and features.
  - I used a desktop approach for this as it would be the largest screen size to make the content work.
-Bootstrap grid system helps to flex the content to mobile, so I felt it woudl be benefical to design using the most challenging screen size for the project, larger desktop.
+Bootstrap grid system helps to flex the content to mobile, so I felt it would be beneficial to design using the most challenging screen size for the project, larger desktop.
    - [Wireframe Link](https://github.com/Oliver-RC/DjangoBookings/blob/main/assets/arthur-alfies-restaurant.png)

 ## Current Features